What Matters Most

 Many different criteria or indicators are currently used to assess the quality of the care provided.
 If everyone used the same indicators and only the most important ones, we could compare and consistently report on the quality of care provided by different programs.

-In this study, two groups (called ‘panels’) of experts from around the world will help us select the indicators that are most important for measuring the quality of care.
+In this study, two groups (called ‘panels’) of experts from around the world are helping us select the indicators that are most important for measuring the quality of care.

-The Family Panel will be made of up of children with a serious illness and their families (e.g., parents, siblings, grandparents, etc.).
+The Family Panel is made of up of children with a serious illness and their families (e.g., parents, siblings, grandparents, etc.).

-The Healthcare Professional (HCP) Panel will be made up of clinicians (e.g., doctors, nurses, social workers etc.), researchers, and administrators (e.g., executive director of a palliative care program) who are involved in palliative care for children.
+The Healthcare Professional (HCP) Panel is made up of clinicians (e.g., doctors, nurses, social workers etc.), researchers, and administrators (e.g., executive director of a palliative care program) who are involved in palliative care for children.

 Click for: Español or Français